-Sandy Webster, Director of Programs
+Sandy Webster, Executive Director

 Sandy Webster, began riding at age 4 and to this day couldn’t imagine a day without horses in it.
 Sandy was the first female thoroughbred jockey in Canada and rode professionally throughout North America, Australia and New Zealand.
 Sandy is a PATH Intl.
 Master Instructor, CanTRA Coach, Canadian Equestrian Federation Level 2 Eventing and Dressage Coach.
 She is an enthusiastic Instructor of Interactive Vaulting and Carriage Driving.
 She is a PATH Intl.
 Evaluator for the Registered, Advanced Instructor and Master Certification.
 She is an Accreditation Site visitor, Mentor Training and Interactive Vaulting faculty.
 Sandy has attended 2 Paralympics and 3 World Championships as the Canadian Paralympic Team Coach.